-We are spending significant amounts for the construction of a new 50,000 square foot manufacturing facility on our Lansing, Michigan campus, which is being designed to enable us to manufacture BioThrax on a large scale for our existing and potential future customers.
-We are also constructing this new facility to accommodate large scale commercial manufacturing of multiple vaccine products, subject to complying with appropriate change-over procedures.
+We are spending significant amounts for the validation and qualification activities for our new 50,000 square foot manufacturing facility on our Lansing, Michigan campus, which has been designed and constructed to enable us to manufacture BioThrax on a large scale for our existing and potential future customers.
+This new facility is a large scale manufacturing plant that we can use to produce multiple vaccine products, subject to complying with change-over procedures required by applicable regulations.

 We also own two buildings in Frederick, Maryland that are available to address our future manufacturing requirements and have initiated initial engineering design and preliminary utility build out for these facilities.
-The construction of the Lansing facility and the upgrade of the Fredrick facilities, if we proceed, will involve substantial expenditures and likely require external sources of funds.
-Any delays in the construction or regulatory approval may adversely affect our ability to manufacture our commercial product candidates for clinical trials or commercial sale.
+The completion of the Lansing facility and, if we proceed, the build out of the Frederick facilities, will involve substantial expenditures and likely require external sources of funds.
+Any delays in validation and qualification activities or regulatory approval may adversely affect our ability to manufacture our commercial product candidates for clinical trials or commercial sale.